kenburcham/algorithmia-wp/readme.txt

 = Do I need to Register for Algorithmia? =

 Yes.
-Visit https://algorithmia.com to register.
+Visit [algorithmia.com](https://algorithmia.com) to register.

 = What other algorithms are supported? =

-This plugin currently supports object detection and nudity detection in images, but any Algorithmia API can be integrated.
-Use this plugin as a template and visit https://algorithmia.com/algorithms to find other APIs.
+This plugin currently supports image object detection, nudity detection, and text summarization -- but any Algorithmia API can be integrated.
+Use this plugin as a template and visit [algorithmia.com/algorithms](https://algorithmia.com/algorithms) to find other APIs.

 == Changelog ==

 = 1.0 =
 * Initial release of (old) content recommendation widget.

-= 1.0.8 =
+= 2.0 =
 * Complete rewrite using official Algorithmia PHP Client

+= 2.0.1 =
+* Require trunk of algorithmiaio/algorithmia-php (PHP 5.6-7 compatible)